nnja/python/website/content/02-introduction-to-python/010-Best-Practices/02-brief-history.md

 ### Where is it used?

-A common misconception that Python is a scripting language.
+A common misconception is that Python is a scripting language.
 It's used at companies from Reddit, to Netflix, to Dropbox.

 ### What's all this about Python 2 vs Python 3

-This part is a bit of a stain on Pythons history.
+This part is a bit of a stain on Python's history.
 Python 3 was released 2008, and its adoption was slow.
 First and foremost because it took popular packages a fair amount of time to port over their code.

 This debate is now over.
 Python 2 will reach end-of-life in 2020, meaning that important updates - including security updates - will stop being released.
 That's why this course focuses on *Python3 only*.